 We met with Dr. Strasser on February 14, Valentine’s Day, and surgery was scheduled for February 15 at 2 p.m. to repair the ruptured tendon.
 Here is a photo of me celebrating Valentine’s Day with my “supportive” wife, Jessica.

 I awoke from surgery to see the face of a childhood friend looking over me who is now a Physician’s Assistant at Slocum Medical in Eugene Oregon, 500 miles from where we grew up.
 All went well with the surgery and the pain was tolerable.
 I was now in a cast for the next two weeks.

 The following is a video that shows the process of the surgery:

 All was not well, and few things tolerable.
 At approximately 2 p.m., I was watching George C. Scott shouting orders at troops and attempting to portray the bravado and swagger of General George Patton while resting my foot on a stack of pillows that I continued to try and keep from falling over.
-The only comfort was the Oxycodone and four Tylenol that I would take once every four hours, and the increased volume of George C. Scott, which I turned up to drown out the pain.
+The only comfort were the drugs that I would take once every four hours, and the increased volume of George C. Scott, which I turned up to drown out the pain.
 Nothing seemed to be enough and every dreaded trip to the bathroom was a journey of discontent.
 My foot was not well.
 Not just my achilles, but my whole foot ached with needles, blood rushing to the end of every nerve from the upper calf to my little toe.

 I know I am not the first person to have had this injury.
 I actually work with several people who have had the injury, but from my own experience, I can honestly say that the first week after surgery is the worst period of extended pain I have felt in my entire life.